Likely 2020 Democratic Candidates Want To Guarantee A Job To Every American

 And it may be possible to avoid the crowding-out phenomenon, economist Conor Sen recently argued (Sen, to be clear, isn't a proponent of the plans — in fact, he says he feels "skepticism" about the idea).
 His idea is to make sure the program's funding is "countercyclical" — that is, that it shrinks in good times and grows in bad.

-This sounds... out of the ordinary as far as policies go.
+This sounds ... out of the ordinary as far as policies go.

 It is.
 Even for Darity, who has been a fan of job guarantees for years, it's strange to have the idea in the mainstream.